 What are the next steps?

-The Chicago Park District has approved a .75-acre area in the southwest corner of Horner Park near the intersection of California and Irving Park as suitable for a DFA.
-The DFAC is grateful for the support of Christy Webber Landscapes and its design team who developed concept drawings to submit to the Park District for approval.
-The CPD has approved Phase 1 of the dog park, which will consist of a perimeter fence.
+The CPD has approved Phase I of the dog park, which consists of a perimeter fence.
 The fence has been completed and the gates are open!
-The next steps will be to generate an estimate for Phase 2 of the park, and then raise the remaining funds.
-From there, construction drawings and permits will have to be obtained before any additional work can begin on landscaping, water features, large and small dog areas etc.
+The next steps will be to generate an estimate for Phase II of the park, and then raise the remaining funds.
+From there, site surveys, construction drawings and permits will have to be obtained before any additional work can begin on landscaping, water features, large and small dog areas, etc.

 What is the vision?

 The DFAC wants to create the largest “grass” dog park in Chicago, where dogs have plenty of room to run and play off leash safely, and legally.
-To that end, the DFAC identified an underutilized area at the southwest end of Horner Park.
-Please note that the currently fenced off area on the southeast portion is not the proposed DFA; rather, it the Oak Savanna developed as part of the Army Corp of Engineers River Restoration Project that will open in September 2018.
-The proposed dog park, which would include both a small dog and large dog area, is adjacent to the Oak Savanna, and would be fully fenced and partially surfaced with canine grass, a lead-free artificial turf designed for dogs, among other surface materials.
+To that end, the DFAC identified an underutilized area at the southwest end of Horner Park as the best location.
+Currently, the dog park is a .75 acre fully fenced-in area of existing grass.
+Since Chicago Park District rules do not allow natural grass surfaces in dog parks, it will eventually be surfaced with canine grass, a lead-free artificial turf designed for dogs, as soon as we get the funding.
 The trees that currently dot the landscape would remain, as the goal is to aesthetically integrate the DFA into the natural beauty of the park.
-Unfortunately, however, the Park District does not allow for a natural grass surface.
 Additional landscaping may be added, but none of the park’s current concrete paths or other amenities would be disturbed.
 A dog-friendly water fountain would be installed, and other amenities, such as a water feature or agility structures, may be added over time as finances permit.

 How much will it cost to build?
 Who’s going to pay for it?

 The Chicago Park District estimate for the development of a DFA is $250,000.
 The DFAC will have to raise all of the funds needed for this project by asking for contributions from individuals, private and public corporations, community groups and government entities as well as by applying for grants and holding fundraisers.
-To date, approximately $136,000 has been raised over the course of 6 years and $90,000 remains after the build out of Phase I.
+To date, approximately $140,000 has been raised over the course of 6 years and $90,000 remains after the build out of Phase I.

 Will any fees be imposed on dog owners to use the dog park?